Residential Smoke & Carbon Monoxide Inspection

 Scheduling Your Residential Smoke Detector and Carbon Monoxide Detector Inspection

 To schedule your inspection, please select the document below that matches when your residence was built.
-Fully read the document, then click the link on the bottom of the page to schedule your inspection.
+Fully read the document, then apply for your inspection at the Town of Concord's Online Permitting Site.